abuzer1234/abuzer1234/README.md

 - 👋 Hi, I’m @abuzer1234   (cenk gumus - pikachu_p@aol.com).
             I am here to have social media presence to have a better chance of getting a coding job (I have no social media thing other than gitHub).

-- 👀 I’m interested in all kinds of nerd stuff, because I am 'hardcore' nerd! (and I am PROUD to be a Nerd and intelligent!!!).
+- 👀 I’m interested in all kinds of nerd stuff, because I am 'hardcore' nerd! (and I am PROUD to be a Nerd and intelligent!!!)
+(I can't call my-self a 'geek', because I am  socially-cripled.)

 - 🌱 I’m currently learning Blockchain and DeFi.
 - 💞️ I’m looking to collaborate on ...